angadhn/MySite/_pages/about.md

-education is bearing the anti-fruit in the extant STEM research model where group leaders are focused on enhancing publication metrics by collecting more publications in a bid to raise personal research productivity indices{%sidenote 'Four' 'A classic case of Goodhart’s law.
+education is bearing the anti-fruit in the extant STEM research model where group leaders are focused on enhancing publication metrics by collecting more publications in a bid to raise personal research productivity indices{%sidenote 'Four' 'A classic case of Goodhart's law.
 My issue is that these metrics are not an effective measure of the true outputs from academia- the career of advisees [^b].
 Of course, this presumes advisees must also be self-motivated to grow their opportunities.'%}.
 My conclusion is that a lot of today's professoriate are not too different from